iotaledger/dpp-demonstrator/backend/docs/API.md

 ### POST `/roles`

-Assigns a specific role to a user within an ITH federation.
+Assigns a specific role to a user within an IOTA Hierarchies federation.

 #### Request Parameters